-The Company has not recognized a \$151.2 million liability under the TRA after concluding it was not probable that such TRA Payments would be paid based on its estimates of future taxable income.
-No payments were made to the Continuing Equity Owners pursuant to the TRA during the year ended December 31, 2020.
+The Company has not recognized a \$248.3 million liability under the TRA after concluding it was not probable that such TRA Payments would be paid based on its estimates of future taxable income.
+No payments were made to the Continuing Equity Owners pursuant to the TRA during the years ended December 31, 2021 or December 31, 2020.
 The amounts payable under the TRA will vary depending upon a number of factors, including the amount, character, and timing of the taxable income of Shift4 Payments, Inc. in the future.
 If the valuation allowance recorded against the deferred tax assets applicable to the tax attributes referenced above is released in a future period, the TRA liability may be considered probable at that time and recorded within earnings.